What is a Montessori Weaning Table?

 – Workspace at Their Height

-Not only are weaning tables used for meal time, often they are a great resource for doing other activities with your child since the table is at their height (i.e. coloring, cooking together, working on a puzzle).
+Weaning tables are a great resource other activities with your child as well since the table is at their height.

 What Age Can You Start Using a Weaning Table?

-This depends on the child and when they are able to sit up relatively well.
+This depends on your child and when they are able to sit up well.

 ✻ Related Post : Montessori at Home with 6 Month Old